New Grass Revival: Second line-up (1981–1989)

+New Grass Revival performing in Norway.
+From left: Béla Fleck, Sam Bush, John Cowan.

 In 1981, Johnson and Burch left the band being tired of touring.
 Bush and Cowan continued the group, replacing them with virtuoso banjoist Béla Fleck and guitarist Pat Flynn.
 Fleck's compositions like "Metric Lips", "Seven by Seven" and "Big Foot" were well received as were Flynn's "Do What You Gotta Do", "Lonely Rider", and "On The Boulevard".
 Flynn also brought strong lead and harmony vocals to the group as well as a distinctive guitar style.

 In 1984, the group moved to Sugar Hill Records and released their first album featuring the new line-up, On the Boulevard.
 In 1986, the band signed with EMI Records and released an eponymous album, which proved to be their breakthrough into the mainstream.
 Two of the singles from the album, "What You Do to Me" and "Ain't That Peculiar", were minor hits on the country chart and Fleck's showcase "Seven by Seven" was nominated for a Grammy Award for Best Country Instrumental.
-Hold to a Dream, released in 1987 contained hit singles including "Unconditional Love" and "Can't Stop Now."
+Hold to a Dream, released in 1987 contained hit singles including "Unconditional Love" and "Can't Stop Now".
 In 1989, New Grass Revival released their third major-label album, Friday Night in America which was another commercial success.
-"Callin' Baton Rouge" became their first Top 40 single, followed by the number 58 hit "You Plant Your Fields."
+"Callin' Baton Rouge" became their first Top 40 single, followed by the number 58 hit "You Plant Your Fields".
 Even though the band was more popular than ever, Bush decided to pull the plug on the group after the release of Friday Night in America.
 He formed The Sam Bush Band, and Fleck went on to a successful and respected solo career.